 Sometimes I wonder, why can’t we all just be one happy, rainbow family without having to draw lines of distinction?
 Of course, where we “come from,” and the backstories to our stories are what makes us so unique and beautiful.
 So you see, it’s really quite an intimate question, because if you ask me where I’m from, and you really want to know where I’m from, you better have a good pot of tea going, some biscuits, and a few good hours on you.

 If I tell you my parents are Chinese and Taiwanese, I have a great-grandmother who is Japanese, and at one time in history when the Dutch conquered the world, they apparently also conquered the women in my family, that tells you something about me, but very little.
-Until you know how I was raised, where I've been, what I've seen, until you learn the ways of my mind, and my heart and what I value, you know very little about me.
+Until you know how I was raised, where I've been, what I've seen, until you learn the ways of my mind, and my heart and what I value, you know very little about where I'm from.
 So, where am I from?
 That’s not such a simple question to answer.

 While my ethnicity may matter in certain respects, what does it mean to a stranger?
 Nothing, really.
-And that's what gets me.
+So, that's what gets me.
 That's why it's annoying when a stranger randomly stops me to ask me where am I from.
 I’m a proud American, but I see myself as a global citizen.
 As I like to tell people, I'm as comfortable roaming the streets of Paris as I am hanging out on a bar stool in a honky tonk all night long.

 I’ve walked a unique road, and I know you have, too.
 If you ask me where I’m from expecting to know my ethnicity, and then make some assumptions about me, you might not ever know that I grew up performing Shakespeare and musicals, trained by a little blonde Yorkshire woman with a not so little presence.
 You wouldn’t know that I love belly dancing, and salsa, and swing, and that I love jazz and country music as much as I love Elton John and Def Leppard.
 Where I’m from is more than the countries listed on my parents and grandparents’ birth certificates.
 Where I’m from is different from where my mother came from, beyond just different countries.
 Where I’m from is also different than where my brother is from, even though we were born in the same hospital and grew up in the same houses, because different things have shaped our minds and hearts, though we have many similarities.
 One might say, but you grew up in the same house, so how do you come from different places?
 Well, he may see how we were brought up differently from how I see it.